MrKevinOConnell/MeetingGenerator/README.md

-# CyberTA - Discord Queue Bot
+# MeetingGenerator - Discord Meeting Generator

-CyberTA was designed in the COVID-19 pandemic to help Operating Systems TAs with their queue based office hours.
-The inspiration came from other twitch.tv bots that allowed users to be put in a queue for games.
-It uses Discord.js and Heroku apps to create a 24/7 bot that monitors multiple text-channels.
+This is a Discord bot that allows people to generate meetings within a discord server.
+It uses Discord.js, Heroku and solidity.
+Based on

 # Commands